This week’s Ask The Craftsman Question comes from my younger brother Daniel actually.

-Daniel, asked me this question over Christmas when I was home visiting our parents.
+Daniel asked me this question over Christmas when I was home visiting our parents.
 He and his wife were just moving into their first house and I was helping him get some repairs done while in town.
 When he asked me this I knew immediately it would be a great Ask The Craftsman question!

 There is a very simple carpenter’s trick for how to remove nails from molding without damaging your trim pieces.
-If you haven’t removed the molding yet just pry it away from the wall not worrying whether you get any of the nails out yet.
+If you haven’t removed the molding yet, just pry it away from the wall not worrying whether you get any of the nails out yet.

-Once you have the molding off flip it over and using end cutting pliers you can easily pull the nails out through the backside.
+Once you have the molding off flip it over and using end cutting pliers, you can easily pull the nails out through the backside.

 You’ll be left with a small hole that only needs a little wood filler before painting.
 Easy breezy!

-And the great thing is this technique can be used for any kind of historic trim and molding; crown molding, baseboards, casings, parting bead, window stops.
+And the great thing is that this technique can be used for any kind of historic trim and molding; crown molding, baseboards, casings, parting bead, window stops.

-Thanks for the inspiration brother, and good luck with the house!
+Thanks for the inspiration, brother, and good luck with the house!